sreesadhan7/cis6930fa24-project0/README.md

        - Calls createdb() to create the database.
        - Verifies that the database file exists at the expected location.
        - Queries the 'sqlite_master' table to confirm the 'incidents' table is created.
-       - Cleans up by closing the connection and removing the database file.
+       - Cleans up by closing the connection.

 4) **test_populatedb()**